Perturbative and nonperturbative properties of heavy quark transport in a thermal SU(3) gluon plasma: INTRODUCTION

 \section{INTRODUCTION}

-The study of heavy quark transport in a deconfined QCD medium has become a cornerstone for understanding the microscopic structure of the quark-gluon plasma (QGP) formed in high-energy nuclear collisions at RHIC and the LHC.
+The study of heavy quark transport in a deconfined medium has become a cornerstone for understanding the microscopic structure of the quark-gluon plasma (QGP) formed in high-energy nuclear collisions at RHIC and the LHC.
 Due to their large masses ($m_Q \gg T$), heavy quarks serve as excellent probes of the medium’s dynamical properties.
-The transport of these heavy quarks, governed by their interactions with thermal gluons and light quarks, encodes critical information about the coupling strength, color screening, and near-critical dynamics of QCD matter.
+The transport of these heavy quarks encodes critical information about the coupling strength, color screening, and near-critical dynamics of gauge matter.
 Within the perturbative framework, the hard thermal loop (HTL) resummation and the next-to-leading order (NLO) kinetic calculations have provided systematic estimates of the heavy-quark drag and diffusion coefficients~\cite{Moore:2004tg, HAQUE2025104136, CaronHuot:2008uh}.
 These approaches, however, are valid primarily in the weak-coupling limit at high temperatures ($T \gg T_c$).
-In contrast, lattice-QCD~\cite{Banerjee:2012ra, Ding:2012sp, Altenkort:2023eav}, chromo-magnetic-monopole~\cite{Liao:2006ry, Liao:2008jg, Liao:2008dk, Xu:2015bbz} and effective T-matrix~\cite{vanHees:2007me, Riek:2010fk, He:2022ywp} studies have demonstrated that near the deconfinement transition, the QGP exhibits strong correlations that cannot be captured perturbatively.
+In contrast, lattice-QCD~\cite{Banerjee:2012ra, Ding:2012sp, Altenkort:2023eav}, chromo-magnetic-monopole~\cite{Liao:2006ry, Liao:2008jg, Liao:2008dk, Xu:2015bbz} and effective $T$-matrix~\cite{vanHees:2007me, Riek:2010fk, He:2012df} studies have demonstrated that near the deconfinement transition, the strongly interacting plasma exhibits strong correlations that cannot be captured perturbatively.
 Moreover, holographic models based on the AdS/CFT correspondence~\cite{Herzog:2006gh, Gubser:2006bz, Chen:2024epd, Chen:2025fpd} predict significantly larger drag coefficients, highlighting the importance of strong-coupling dynamics.